PAL

 Istanbul, Nuruosmaniye Kütüphanesi, 2951

-[Colour scanned images of the body text, covers and binding.]
+[Colour scanned images of the textblock and covers.]

 Collection of 18 works: Arabic and Persian.
 Date: